{{ summaryLabel }}

 IPv4 subnet allocation result interpretation guide

-Capacity Brief Parent block, usable host model, demand count, requested hosts, reserve, utilization, gaps, free tail, and gateway policy.
-Confirm the parent is the intended normalized CIDR and the reservation model matches the environment.
+Capacity Brief Parent block, scope label, usable host model, demand count, reserve, utilization, gaps, unassigned tail space, and gateway policy.
+Confirm the normalized parent CIDR and reservation model before comparing addresses with IPAM.

-Allocation Ledger One row per segment with CIDR, network, first usable, gateway, last usable, broadcast, usable count, spare count, gap, note, and status.
-Use the row status and spare column before copying addresses to IPAM.
+Allocation Ledger One row per demand segment with CIDR, network, first usable, gateway, last usable, broadcast, usable count, spare count, gap, note, and status.
+Resolve every Overflow row and check gateway conventions against the actual network design.

-Address Space Map Allocated blocks, alignment gaps, and remaining free tail as parts of the parent range.
-Large gaps may indicate an ordering choice or oversized child subnets.
+Address Space Map Allocated address blocks, alignment gaps, and remaining unassigned tail space as portions of the parent range.
+Large gaps often point to an ordering choice or a segment that needed a larger power-of-two block.

-Demand Pressure Chart Requested hosts, reserve hosts, spare hosts, and overflow status by demand segment.
-Find rows where reserve consumes most of the chosen subnet or spare capacity is tight.
+Demand Pressure Chart Requested hosts, reserve hosts, spare usable capacity, and overflow status by demand segment.
+Look for rows where spare capacity is tight or reserve pushes a segment into a larger child subnet.

 Technical Details: